Fachspezifisches Englisch (Level 3) (Sommersemester 2016)

 - Michael Alley, The Craft of Scientific Writing

 This course aims to take the mystery out of scientific writing by teaching the skills needed to produce a well-written paper in English.
-We will concentrate on language - how words are used and how to aim for the best writing possible.
-Through practice you will learn to express yourself in a clear, concise and effective manner – qualities crucial to the reception of your work.
+In this sense, we will concentrate on language in this course - how words are used and how to aim for the best writing possible.
+Through practice you will learn to express yourself in a clear, concise, and effective manner—qualities crucial to the reception of your work.